Yan-Bruno/Yan-Bruno/README.md

 ## Hey, what's up?
-Yan here.
+Yan here!
 I'm a Computer Science student at UFES 👋

 - 🌱 I’m currently learning frontend and backend technologies, developing soft skills, and solving problems using Python language.
 - 👯 I’m looking to collaborate in an internship position and work in a team to solve problems.